 No. Cannabis, whether for medical or adult-use purposes, is not legal in Iowa.

 However, registered patients and caregivers are allowed to purchase medical CBD products from a state-licensed dispensary.
 Iowa specifies the allowed forms of CBD medication as well as the CBD to THC ratios.

 Possession of any amount of cannabis apart from state-licensed CBD is punishable by up to six months in jail and a fine of up to $1,000.

-The Iowa Legislature passed SF 2360, the “Medical Cannabidiol Act,” in 2014, which enabled licensed neurologists to certify patients with intractable epilepsy to use cannabidiol (CBD) products with three (3) percent or less THC content.
-The act decriminalized the possession of cannabis oil used only in the treatment of chronic epilepsy.
-The 2017 Medical Cannabidiol Act signed by Republican Gov. Terry Branstad added qualifying conditions and adjusted the legal amount of THC in CBD products to three (3) percent.
-Cannabis is regulated by the Office of Medical Cannabidiol within the Iowa Department of Public Health (IDPH).
+The Iowa Legislature passed SF 2360, otherwise known as the Medical Cannabidiol Act, in 2014, which enabled licensed neurologists to certify patients with intractable epilepsy to use CBD products with 3% or less THC content.
+The act decriminalized the possession of cannabis oil used only in the treatment of chronic epilepsy but made no provision for purchasing it.
+Gov. Terry Branstad signed HF 524, or the 2017 Medical Cannabidiol Act, which added qualifying conditions and directed the Iowa Department of Public Health (IDPH) to license dispensaries.

 - Topical forms

 CBD flower is not legal.
 Neither is cultivation.

 Iowa's medical cannabidiol statutes do not mention where patients can consume their medication.
 Most forms are oral – tablets, capsules, tinctures – so consumption shouldn't be an issue.
 Vaping is likely not allowed anywhere smoking is prohibited.

 Registered patients and caregivers may possess no more than 4.5 grams of THC each 90-day period unless the patient has a terminal illness or a waiver from their doctor.
 The THC must be in one of the allowable forms.
 Cannabis flower and home cultivation are illegal.